sagemath/trac_to_gh/Issue 8000.md

 # Issue 8000: Add # -*- coding: utf-8 -*- to the top of all SageNB .py files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8000

 Original creator: mpatel